imvtsl/open-source-contributions/README.md

 # My Open Source Contributions

-This repository showcases my contributions to various open-source projects.
-It is divided into two sections:
+This repository showcases some of my prominent contributions to various open-source projects.
+While these represent a selection of my work, I have contributed to additional issues and pull requests across other repositories, further demonstrating my ongoing engagement and collaboration with the open-source community.
+The repository is divided into two sections:

 ## 1. Contributions to Issues
-In this section, I have listed my contribution to issues.
+In this section, I have listed some of my PRs to a few issues.
 Each entry provides a link to the issue and my corresponding pull request.

 ### Contributions:
 | Repository | Issue | Pull Request | Status |  Comments |